Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

 Input instructions !
-Input instructions !
-Read pm zones from voxet file !
+Read pm zones from voxet

 --------------

-|

 #. **filename** Filename of voxet file (exported to ASCII format), up to
    256 characters.
 Note that the length units in this file must match